eliotcochrane/eliotcochrane.github.io/_posts/2024-03-25-diamond-stones.md

 > "Diamonds are a girl's best friend."

 Popularized by Marilyn Monroe in the early 1950s, the song became an icon in pop culture.
-Even though Monroe herself said that she was never into diamonds as much as the song portrayed, for those getting into edge tuning, diamonds might be the best thing to have in your toolbox.
+Even though Monroe herself said that she was never into diamonds as much as the song portrayed, for those getting into edge tuning, diamonds might be the best thing to have in a ski tuning toolbox.

 ![Ski tuning toolbox](/assets/img/tuning-box-top.jpeg)
 *Photo: Author's unorganized mess of a tuning toolbox.*

-Beginning to tune your skis can seem daunting.
-Many YouTube tutorials mention files slipping off the edge and scratching the base or making a mess of where you decide to tune.
-Any tutorial then ends with diamond stones, so why not take out the risk but still produce a sharp edge?
+Beginning to tune skis can seem daunting.
+Many YouTube tutorials mention files slipping off the edge and scratching the base or making a mess of the tuning area.
+Any tutorial then ends with diamond stones as the final step, so why not take out the risk but still produce a sharp edge?

-Today we'll take a deeper look into tuning your edges so that even when there is no fresh *Japow*, you can still get out there and shred the slopes.
+Today we'll take a deeper look into tuning edges so that even when there is no fresh *Japow*, we can still get out there and shred the slopes.
 Let's get started.

 ### Why Edges Matter

-If you have been skiing powder all your life, edges might not have even mattered.
-The edges aren't cutting anything, and the snow beneath you provides enough resistance to your body weight that you can successfully turn.
-But take away the powder, and what are you going to stand on?
+For those living the powder only ski life, edges might not have even mattered.
+The edges aren't cutting anything, and the snow beneath the skis provides enough resistance to hold enough body weight to make a successful turn.
+But take away the powder, and what does that leave?

 ![Author carving on steep hill](/assets/img/diamond-stone-2.jpeg) *Photo: Author carving on freshly tuned skis.*

-This is where your edge matters.
-Once you take away the snow you were standing on, your edge becomes your main contact with the snow or ice beneath you.
-To get into this base beneath you, you need to cut into it.
+This is where ski edges matter.
+Once the fluffy snow is taken out of the equation, the ski's edge becomes the main contact with the snow or ice during a turn.
+To get into this snow or ice beneath the skier, the ski needs needs to cut into it.
 A dull edge isn't going to want to cut into the hard-packed snow or ice.
-A nice sharp edge, similar to a knife, will cut in and give you a good platform to make turns and feel in control.
+A nice sharp edge, similar to a knife, will cut in and give a good platform to make turns and feel in control.

 ### Different Diamond Stones